anderssandstrom/ecmc_avs_fat_sat/README_Bifrost.md

 Also see cabling [Cabling details](doc/bifrost/N056_AVS_cabling_proposal_V2.pdf).

 #### Change motor current
 The delivery state setting of the motor current is 5A.
-Measurement of the actual current showed that a setting of 12A approx corresponds to 10A RMS.
+Measurement of the actual current showed that a setting of 12A approx corresponds to actual current of 10A RMS.

 The current can be changes by updating the ECMC_EC_DRIVE_CURRENT variable in the [bifrost.script](bifrost.script) file or [bifrost_posital.script](bifrost_posital.script).